 For spice lovers, we’d go with Demitri’s Chipotle & Habanero.
 “It’s rich, interesting, has hot tomato flavor, smoke… it doesn’t cover the flavor at all and still has a big, long, lingering hot kick,” said one drinker.
 She also giddily proclaimed, “It’s like fresh Mexican food!”

 We tried the much-loved Demitri’s Classic Recipe, but it fell flat.
 Demitri’s Extra Horseradish didn’t make the cut, because as one taster put it, “I don’t like horseradish or wasabi.
 I avoid horseradish like the plague.”
 We thought that might be a common sentiment and set it aside.
 Everyone enjoyed Zing Zang, but is was so incredibly thick that finishing a glass was a project.
 Freshie’s Hot Mary had lots of heat, but only heat, at the expense of other flavors.

 We opted not to test mixes by V8, Ocean Spray, and Mr. & Mrs. T’s because they all include some sort of thickener like flour (yuck) or sugar additive (there are a million variations, but sugar isn’t an ingredient in any reputable recipe I’ve ever found).
-Tabasco brand was universally panned as too salty, and we set aside boutique concoctions engineered to a specific flavor profile, like the reportedly pickle-heavy McClure’s. ↵
+Tabasco brand was universally panned as too salty, and we set aside boutique concoctions engineered to a specific flavor profile, like the reportedly pickle-heavy mix from McClure’s. ↵

 *At the time of publishing, the price was $37.